Ben-Kerman/immersive/doc/card-export.md

 configured to be.

-Then the following template is applied to each field of the target note type, as configured by the `field:...` entries of the target config:
+Then the following template is applied to each field of the target note type, as configured by the `field:...` entries of the target config, as well as to all tags in the target's `tags` entry (additionally, spaces are replaced by underscores in tags):

 <table>
 	<tr>